-Creative, comforting and oh-so-Southern, the dishes Chef Heidi Trull serves up for her monthly dinner series and catering service in Belton reflect decades of experience.
+Creative, comforting and oh-so-Southern, the dishes Chef Heidi Trull serves up at her destination restaurant in Belton reflect decades of experience.
 After a brief hiatus, she and husband, Joe, reopened their flagship enterprise, Grits and Groceries, in 2020 after taking on partners to run the business side of things.
 This freed Trull to fully focus on the aspects of restaurant ownership she loves best: creating dishes in the kitchen and preparing her signature recipes in keeping with time-honored cooking traditions.
 Her dedication to supporting local producers, aspiring chefs and community events earned her the honor of being named a South Carolina Chef Ambassador in 2015.

 One of South Carolina's farm-to-table pioneers, Trull sources ingredients locally and looks to the seasons for reasons to create and serve her signature Southern dishes.